*the content does not apply to US users

 Back to Top

 CopyTrader and CopyPortfolios are features deployed by eToro to attract new retail traders to eToro’s unique trading environment.
 CopyTrader allows users to allocate a portion of their capital to copy others.
-Each trader maintains full control and may exit positions at their discretion.
+Each trader maintains full control and may exit positions at their discretion. eToro copy trading serves as the foundation for the success of this broker, and the community represents one of the largest ones among all online brokers.
 CopyPortfolios provides similar services but allows traders to copy portfolios which are similar to mutual funds or other bundles of assets. eToro claims that copied portfolios are professionally managed by its investment committee.

 Another unique feature provided by eToro is the Popular Investor Program which offers an additional revenue stream to social traders who attract a solid base of followers and have ample assets being traded.
 Simply put, Popular Investors can make money by generating volume from their followers, as well as enjoying profits from their own trades.